WillMacaulay/Moviegram/README.md

 Could have made a MovieService and called from Controller - but may be overkill - depends on how large system is Could have made a MovieRepository to wrap around EF Core - again may be overkill - depends on how large system is All time permitting

+Usually look at integrating other patterns such as MediatR and CQRS - but may be overkill here